decretist/Dissertation/Chapter1/chapter1.md

 off to a late start are fairly far out of the mainstream.
-A notable example is his dating of the famous letter of an anonymous monk to abbot B (probably Bernard III Garin) of Saint-Victor, Marseille -- the content of which Winroth has so memorably summarized as "[m]y donkey is dead, so I am going to law school" -- to the 1180s rather than the 1120s.
+A notable example is his dating of the famous letter of an anonymous monk to abbot B (probably Bernard III Garin) of Saint-Victor, Marseille
+---the content of which Winroth has so memorably summarized as "[m]y donkey is dead, so I am going to law school"--- to the 1180s rather than the 1120s.
 But it is extremely difficult to imagine that a letter that shows no apparent awareness that either civil (Roman) or canon law were being taught in Bologna can have been written in